 Bill Sizemore, co-author of A Far, Far Better Thing: Did a Fatal Attraction Lead to a Wrongful Conviction?, is a retired Virginia journalist.
 He spent most of his career at the Virginian-Pilot, the state’s largest newspaper, where he was a Pulitzer Prize finalist in 2007.

 Mohamedou Ould Slahi, author of Guantánamo Diary, was imprisoned in Guantánamo without charge or trial from August 5, 2002 until November 17, 2016.
 He now lives and writes in his home city of Nouakchott, Mauritania.

-Tom Sleigh, author of The Land Between Two Rivers, is also the author of nine books of poetry, including Space Walk, winner of the Kingsley Tufts Award.
+Tom Sleigh, author of an essay collection, The Land Between Two Rivers, and a poetry collection, House of Fact, House of Ruins, is also the author of nine books of poetry, including Space Walk, winner of the Kingsley Tufts Award.
 He teaches at Hunter College and lives in New York.

 Lindsey Smith, author of Eat Your Feelings, is also the blogger behind Food Mood Girl.
 She is a health coach, recipe developer, and TEDx speaker.

 Mike Smith, author of And There Was Evening and There Was Morning, directs the Honors Program at Delta State University.
 His previous books include three collections of poetry and a translation of Goethe’s Faust.
 He also co-edited the anthology, Contemporary Chinese Short-Short Stories.